 How much lemongrass can a rabbit eat?

-You can feed your rabbits 128grams or 1 cup of lemongrass for 2 lbs(1kg) of your rabbit’s weight per day.
-But be careful that you give it to them slowly at first because rabbits don’t tolerate sudden changes in their diet.
+You can feed your rabbits 128 grams or 1 cup of lemongrass for every 2 pounds (1 kg) of their weight per day.
+But be careful that you give it to them slowly at first, because rabbits don’t tolerate sudden changes in their diet.

 Adult or fully grown rabbits

-After a few weeks of slowly giving your rabbits lemongrass, you can start regularly feeding your rabbit 128 grams or 1 cup of lemongrass per 2lbs(1kg) of your rabbit’s body weight per day.
+After a few weeks of slowly giving your rabbits lemongrass, you can start regularly feeding your rabbit 128 grams or 1 cup of lemongrass per 2 pounds (1 kg) of your rabbit’s body weight per day.

 Young or growing bunnies

-Since young bunny’s gut flora is not yet developed, feeding them lemongrass could trigger gastrointestinal stasis or a bout of fatal diarrhea.
+Since young bunnies’ gut flora is not yet developed, feeding them lemongrass could trigger gastrointestinal stasis or a bout of fatal diarrhea.

 Pregnant or lactating rabbits

-For pregnant or lactating rabbits, give them 128 grams or 1 cup of lemongrass per 2lbs(1kg) of your rabbit’s body weight every other day.
+For pregnant or lactating rabbits, give them 128 grams or 1 cup of lemongrass per 2 pounds (1 kg) of your rabbit’s body weight every other day.

-The reason why rabbits should eat less lemongrass when they are pregnant is that pregnant rabbits need a lot of proteins and feeding them too much lemongrass could make them full and in turn, eat less food rich in protein.
+The reason why pregnant rabbits should eat less lemongrass is that they need a lot of protein, and feeding them too much lemongrass could make them full, which, in turn, would cause them to eat less food rich in protein.

 When can rabbits start eating lemongrass?

-You can start giving your rabbits lemongrass at 7 months old.
-Until then, only feed them hay.
+You can start giving your rabbits lemongrass at 7 months of age.
+Until then, just feed them hay.